 - Christmas isn’t commercial in France.
 It is all about great food and bonding with your loved ones.

-- Christmas traditions in France are fun.
+- Knowing the history of Christmas in France and its traditions are fun.

 - This is a great time to hone your skiing skills.
 French ski resorts offer great discounts during the festive season.